Coups Are Old Hat to U.S. Saigon Families

 me my earrings," she told

-him .
-"We might be evacuated."
+ated."
 He kept screaming it's

 a coup and who could think

-about earrings .
+about earrings.
 But she got

 them.